Captain Bogg and Salty: History

 The band was formed in 1999 by Kevin Hendrickson, a musician involved with several other pirate-themed bands, most notably Pirate Jenny, and Loren Hoskins, a voice actor and comedian from the Portland area.
 The duo produced the band's first album, Bedtime Stories for Pirates as a concept album.
 The album was well-received, and is found in many pirate-themed attractions, including the Treasure Island Hotel and Casino.
 As demand grew, four additional musicians joined the band, including fellow Pirate Jenny alumnus Paul Iannotti, and local stage actor Andy Lindberg, who as a teenager garnered some measure of infamy for his portrayal of "Lardass" Hogan in the 1986 Rob Reiner film Stand By Me.
-The band has released three additional albums: Pegleg Tango (2005), Prelude to Mutiny (2006), and Emphatical Piratical (2009).
+The band released three additional albums: Pegleg Tango (2005), Prelude to Mutiny (2006), and Emphatical Piratical (2009).
 Pegleg Tango was enthusiastically reviewed by Entertainment Weekly magazine.

 The band also played several shows in the New York City area in October 2006, culminating in an appearance opening for Harvey Danger at the famed Maxwell's nightclub in Hoboken, New Jersey.
-In September 2007, Lindberg went on hiatus to pursue an acting career in New York City.
+In September 2007, Lindberg went on hiatus to pursue an acting career in New York City, according to the band's website.

-Hendrickson and Hoskins also wrote the music for and perform in the Disney Junior animated television series Jake and the Never Land Pirates.
+Hendrickson and Hoskins also wrote and performed the music for the Disney Junior animated television series Jake and the Never Land Pirates.